junhan/learnmachinelearning/docs/installation.md

 * has 6GB memory and the rule of thumb is to let memory vs gpu memory = 2 : 1
 * there is only one PCI-E slot in my old PC and the old PC has standard form (not the small form one), so no need to install multiple gpu

+# deep learning environment in ubuntu 18.04
 ## install ubuntu 18.04
 straight-forward

-# set up deep learning environment
 ## install cuda
 1. install proprietary nvidia driver in ubuntu 18.04 add graphic card driver repo and install nvidia-396